- The company

 Each year, our company imports nearly 15,000 bags of green coffee, less than 10% of which are robustas.
 90% is milder coffee – wash and unwashed Arabica – from well-known plantations.
 Once it gets to Chaux-de-Fonds, the green coffee bags are stored in a very specific order, based on their provenance and quality.
 Coffee is considered a necessary commodity in Switzerland.
 In fact, roasters are required by law to keep a reserve to be used in the event of emergency.
 This means that La Semeuse has a permanent reserve of one hundred tons of green coffee.

-A know-how THE ART OF ROASTING
+THE ART OF ROASTING

 It only needs to be roasted once for coffee to acquire its color, exquisite aroma and delicious taste.
 La Semeuse roast in drum roasters using an ancient method that has allowed production secrets to be passed from generation to generation, guaranteeing the authenticity of La Semeuse coffees.
 Nevertheless, although the roasting process is based on an artisan method, it is controlled with the help of the most recent and most reliable tools.
 This means that we never sacrifice the quality and taste of La Semeuse coffees.